Pickleball Gear

 Buy if:

-You want a net that can be left outside in tough conditions:
+• You want a portable net that can stay outside:

 Pass if: